wernerfred/docker-mailserver/docs/content/tutorials/installation-examples.md

 }
 ```

+!!! note
-Note that port `10993` is used here to avoid conflicts with internal systems like `postscreen` and `amavis` as they will exchange messages on the default port and obviously have a different origin then compared to the proxy.
+    Port `10993` is used here to avoid conflicts with internal systems like `postscreen` and `amavis` as they will exchange messages on the default port and obviously have a different origin then compared to the proxy.

 [docs-optionalconfig]: ../advanced/optional-config.md
 [github-file-env]: https://github.com/docker-mailserver/docker-mailserver/blob/master/ENVIRONMENT.md